reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 * Work on your projects!
 Lay out the Scene the way you like, and experiment with assets to get it looking and sounding how you want.

 ## The Unity Editor

+### Tags

+We learned that Unity uses **_[Tags](https://docs.unity3d.com/Manual/Tags.html)_** to identify GameObjects.
+We learned that we can add Tags to GameObjects and that we can access that a GameObject's Tag in our code.
+We used Tags to recognise when the player had collided with objects that they could interact with.

 ### Prefabs